black-sat/black/README.md

    -h, --help            print this help message
 ```

-The tool accepts a file name as a command line arguments, and checks the
+The tool accepts a file name as a command line argument, and checks the
 satisfiability of the LTL formula contained in the file:

 ```